 Highly emotionally intelligent people recognize this and process their reactions with this knowledge, helping them make smart decisions.

-They don’t let their past hold them back
+Don’t let your past hold you back

 Like recognizing their feelings, emotionally intelligent people can also let go of past stereotypes or identities.
 They’re not stuck being “poor” or thinking, “I’ll never make money.”